pittar/openshift-reference/red-hat-sso.md

 ```

 Once they are done cycling, you can logout in order to see your new login option - **Log in with rhsso**

+## What About Users?

+If you want to use the internal user registry of Red Hat Single Sign-On, then make sure you add a few users to the "openshift" tenant!
+You can also broker a corporate LDAP or Active Directory, or federate Identity with a 3rd party service like AzureAD, Google, GitHub, etc...